pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

   keywords='sample setuptools development',

-Space separated list (string) of keywords that describe your project.
+Separated string, or list, of keywords that describe your project.

 project_urls